kawamo55/post/README.md

-# post is japanese zipcode search program
+# post command is japanese zipcode search program
 command reference
 post <katakana yomi with %>
 '%' is all matching charactor